Stavoh/GASM_SR_Py/README.md

 # Genome Assembly from Short Reads with Python

-## Project Overview
+## Overview
-This project assembles a long DNA sequence from short DNA reads produced by sequencing technologies.
+This tool assembles a long DNA sequence from short DNA reads produced by sequencing technologies.
 Using computational methods, it:

 - Constructs a **de Bruijn graph** from the input DNA fragments (k-mers).
 - Traverses the graph to find an **Eulerian cycle**, predicting the most probable sequence.